 2012 Margery C Ramsay Scholarship recipient Liz Pidgeon with Dennis Goldner of the Library Board of Victoria.

-If you're employed in a Victorian public library, you can apply for a $30,000 scholarship to support your professional development.
+If you're employed in a Victorian public library, you can apply for a scholarship valued at up to $30,000 to support to support your professional development.

 The scholarships can be used for a broad range of development opportunities including: